tutumcloud/api-docs/source/includes/nodecluster.md

 Parameter | Description
 --------- | -----------
-target_num_nodes | (optional) The number of nodes to scale this node cluster to
+target_num_nodes | (optional) The number of nodes to scale this node cluster to tags | (optional) List of new labels the node cluster will have.
+This operation removes the old ones [(see Tags section for more information)](tags.md).

 ## Terminate a node cluster